sonthonaxrk/b2c2_test/README.md

 ## Websocket API

-I did write a websocket API that works quite well and pretty much implements all of it's functionality.
+I did write a WebSocket API that works quite well and pretty much implements all of its functionality.
 This was going to be for the monitor GUI element.

 I paid close attention to usability, memory management, and concurrency.
 Please do take a look at `websocket.py`.